British Rail Class 379: Operations

 Following the end of National Express East Anglia's franchise, the Class 379s were operated by Greater Anglia.
-In September 2016 it was announced that Greater Anglia was procuring a new fleet of Stadler FLIRT EMUs, designated Class 745/1 and to be operated as fixed-formation 12-car trains.
+In September 2016 it was announced that Greater Anglia was procuring a new fleet of Stadler FLIRT EMUs, designated Class 745.
 These were intended to replace all of the operator's Class 379s by the end of 2019.
-But the new fleet's introduction was delayed: the first Class 745/1 entered service on 28 July 2020.
+The new fleet's introduction was delayed: the first Class 745/1 entered service on 28 July 2020.
+Due to high leasing costs Greater Anglia withdrew the Class 379 fleet from service in February 2022, after which the units were placed in storage.

-Due to high leasing costs Greater Anglia withdrew the entire fleet from service in February 2022, after which the units were placed in storage.
+Originally owned by Macquarie European Rail, the trains transferred to Akiem in April 2020 following Akiem’s acquisition of Macquarie's assets.
+In March 2024, Porterbrook announced that they had purchased the units from Akiem, and that Govia Thameslink Railway planned to use the trains on Great Northern services.
+In November 2024, Great Northern announced that all Class 379s had been accepted into their fleet.
+The trains entered service on Great Northern route services on 10 February 2025.

-Battery-Electric Multiple Unit trial
+Battery-electric multiple unit trial

-During 2013, the national infrastructure owning company Network Rail announced that unit 379013 would be used as a testbed for a future Battery-Electric Multiple Unit.
+During 2013, the national infrastructure owning company Network Rail announced that unit 379013 would be used as a testbed for a future battery electric multiple unit.
 Following several months of conversion work and non-service testing, the unit was used to carry passengers for the first time on a Manningtree–Harwich Town service on 12 January 2015.
 Throughout its five-week trial period, data was gathered to assess its performance; it could reportedly operate for up to an hour on battery power alone, while charging via the pantograph took two hours.